 Fortunately, there is an easier way.

-Project Central is a dedicated project management tool for teams using Office 365.
+Project Central is a dedicated project management tool for teams using Microsoft 365.
 With Project Central, you can centralize your project communication and status reporting by collaborating directly within the app.

 You can use Project Central to assign tasks to individual team members, set up workflows, and communicate with your team.